 You are Welcome to The University of Massachusetts!

-My name is Dr. Stephan Smith, clinical counselor for the Department of Disability Resources and Educational Services (DRES).
+My name is Dr. Stephan Smith, (or more recently ‘John Marion’)clinical counselor for the Department of Disability Resources and Educational Services (DRES).
 Our Mission is simple as we are dedicated to educating our clients to help them fulfill their Academic goals.
 We offer relevant experience, personalized attention, and outstanding resources.
 Our financial and insurance associates listen intently, recommend thoughtfully, and care genuinely – about you, your academics, and your well being.